magepages/mpdocs/docs/faq/index.md

 * Display all questions regarding the product.
 * Customers can submit a question here.
 The question submitted by creating the form in the Product Tab will be auto-displayed in the Product Detail when it's public.
+* Similar to the submit form in the **Question detail page**, we don't support the countries that do not use the English alphabet (such as Russian, Japanese, Korean, Chinese, Arabic, etc.)

 ## How to configure